 The iconic Hollywood sign even got a makeover early this year when a prankster updated the letters to read “Hollyweed” (swapping out the O’s for E’s), as a nod to the recent passage of Proposition 64.

 Want to start adding Smoke & Vape wholesale merchandise and accessories to your shop or site?
-Get your free ticket to ASD Market Week here.
+Get your free ticket to Culture+ at ASD Market Week here.

 According to Bloomberg, the domestic legal cannabis market will reach $50 billion by 2026, expanding to more than eight times its current size.